-Dinner was served well after midnight EST time (5AM Lisbon time) when it would have made more sense to serve a snack at that late hour.
+Dinner was served well after midnight EST time (5 AM Lisbon time) when it would have made more sense to serve a snack at that late hour.

-It came with three small dishes: one with lettuce and tomato; one a portion of potato salad; and the third, a light nondescript dessert cake.
-The meal was served with real silverware, and beer and wine was complimentary.
+It came with three small dishes: one with lettuce and tomato; one a portion of potato salad; and the third, a light non-descript dessert cake.
+The meal was served with real silverware, and beer and wine were complimentary.

 The flight attendant told us that Portuguese specialties are served on flights departing from Lisbon.

-About an hour before our arrival in Lisbon we were served a barely adequate morning snack of a small sandwich (with cold bread, a slice of cheese and a slice of ham), a granola bar, and beverages.
+About an hour before our arrival in Lisbon, we were served a barely adequate morning snack of a small sandwich (with cold bread, a slice of cheese and a slice of ham), a granola bar, and beverages.

 Entertainment and service

 It offered 30 films, 15 television channels (including news in English, Portuguese and French, 12 radio channels, and 60 CDs.
-No headphones were provided and programs ran in a continuous loop so you couldn’t choose where to begin them.
+No headphones were provided, and programs ran in a continuous loop so you couldn’t choose where to begin them.

-Seatbacks also had a handy USB port at eye level for charging your phone or iPad.
-A copy of the bilingual (Portuguese/English) UP Magazine, TAP´s in-flight magazine was in the seatback pocket.
+Seat backs also had a handy USB port at eye level for charging your phone or iPad.
+A copy of the bilingual (Portuguese/English) UP Magazine, TAP´s in-flight magazine, was in the seatback pocket.